Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

 # Hi there![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
-# My name is Jack
+# My name is Jack.

 # I am trying to develop my skills as a Software Developer.